scuzzydude/asimov/asimov.md

 Computers in those days came with a set of manuals, including a BASIC programming manual.
 Extra books that came with new systems were always around the line and were the one kind of reading material allowed on the floor besides specifications and work orders and schematics.
 I found that I could teach myself BASIC by figuring out how to collate all the files and print them out and save the lady some time each night.
 It probably took about a month.

 Didn't go like I thought when I unveiled my innovation to the lady.
 Turns out she liked staying late to turn in the reports so she could get a half-hour overtime pay every day.
 Plus, complaining about staying late to the young people gave her a way to stay awake all night.
-My bad.
 My drummer's mom rescued me, but I was banished to another shift in a negotiated truce.

 After a couple years of this, I found my way into an engineering team.
 I started doing tech stuff around the lab.
 I automated some stuff with batch files.
 An opportunity came up for a programming assignment in C, and my brother had a book about C, so I told them I was qualified.
 Turns out, I was, thanks to June Scobee.